tejasbg19/VSDIAT_Advanced_Physical_Design_Using_Skywater130nm_PDK/README.md

 ## ASIC Design Flow

 The ASIC design flow outlines the process of designing and fabricating an Application-Specific Integrated Circuit.
-The flow can be boardly be clasified into **Front End** & **Back End**:
+The flow can be boardly be clasified into **Front End** & **Back End**:<br>
 The Front End involes:

 1. **Specification and Architecture Definition**: